Methodology

 Delta

 Delta queries also use the spot-based convention.
-The delta is the standard Black-Scholes lognormal delta computed at the SABR-fitted vol with spot as the underlying:
+The delta is the standard Black-Scholes lognormal delta computed at the SVI-fitted vol with spot as the underlying:

 Δ_call = N(d₁), Δ_put = N(d₁) − 1